-In their most powerful form, words have the ability to shape and form one’s character, self-esteem, and relationships.
+In their most powerful form, words have the ability to shape one’s character, self-esteem, and relationships.
 They can impact us for better or worse for the rest of our lives.

 As moms, our words in particular shape our children, and the longer my motherhood journey continues, the more I discover this to be true.
 I’ve witnessed the positive impact of my words—evidenced by my girls’ grins, hugs, and outward joy—as well as the pain that my words can illicit, spoken in the moments of impatience or anger.
 Both can have a lingering effect.

-If you’re like me and looking to add more life-giving phrases to your everyday vernacular, here are 8 things (outside of “I love you”) you should consider telling your children:
+If you’re like me and looking to add more life-giving phrases to your everyday vernacular, here are 8 things (outside of “I love you”) you should consider saying to raise strong kids:

 1. “You’re an important member of this family.”